Parth09090/Digital-Wallet-System/README.md

   - Block users who attempt more than 3 transfers within one minute
   - Flag withdrawals exceeding ₹50,000
 - Admin route to retrieve flagged transactions
-- User blocking and unblocking functionality based on fraud detection
 - Error handling and input validations

 ---